CptOfEvilMinions/GuardiansOfTheNetwork/week4_post_redteam/README.md

 ### Sysinternals - Process Explorer
 0. What do the colors represent?
+0. What is the PID of Explorer.exe?
+0. What is the PPID of Explorer.exe?
+0. What is the start time of Explorer.exe?
+0. What is the path of the Explorer.exe?
+0. What is the command line of Explorer.exe?
-0. How do you verify a process with VirusTotal?
+0. How do you verify Explorer.exe with VirusTotal?
-0. Discover how to display network connections for a particular process.
+0. Discover how to display network connections for Explorer.exe.

 ### Sysinternals - TCPView

-### Sysinternals - Procmon
+0. What do the colors represent?
+0. What port does LSASS listen on?
+0. How can you correlate network connections to procsses in Process Explorer?

 ### Sysinternals - Autoruns
+0. What does Autoruns list?
+0. Which tab displays startup items
+0. Which tab displays that run at login
+0. What are the locations of three tabs in Autoruns?
+    1. For example, Autoruns shows startup items which is located in the Registry.
+Provide the Registry path.

 ### Event Viewer - Stop service
 0. Open a run prompt